 In Chittenden County, Green Mountain Transit (GMT) offers fixed transit routes, local commuter routes, LINK Express routes, and ADA paratransit services.
 GMT currently serves the communities of Burlington, Essex, South Burlington, Shelburne, Williston, Winooski, Milton, Hinesburg, and a portion of Colchester.
-LINK Express routes serve commuters in Montpelier, Middlebury, and St. Albans.
+LINK Express routes serve commuters in Montpelier, Hinesburg, and St. Albans.

 GMT is considered a municipality, and is also the only transit authority in Vermont.
-It provides shuttles from senior housing complexes to local supermarkets, and neighborhood specials for student transportation to Burlington schools.
+It provides shuttles from senior housing complexes to local supermarkets, and neighborhood specials which are added services to regular bus routes that also serve schools.
 It also provides Americans with Disabilities Act (ADA) paratransit services for persons unable to use the GMT fixed route bus system because of a disability.
 These services are currently contracted out to the Special Services Transportation Agency (SSTA).
 Paratransit services are required to be provided for areas within three-quarters of a mile of each non-commuter fixed transit route.

 Following the development of GMT's 2017 NextGen Transit Development Plan, planning staff is working to update the Transit Strategic Plan (TSP).
 The updated TSP will set the groundwork for potential changes to procedures and policies that will guide long-range transit planning efforts in our region.
 The TSP will address a number of focus areas, including: service excellence; financial stewardship and cost-effective operations; public engagement and improved regional quality of life; fairness and inclusion; environmental sustainability; and a high-performing workforce.